PX4/PX4-user_guide/en/simulation/multi_vehicle_simulation_ignition_gazebo.md

 make px4_sitl
 ```

-Each instance of PX4 can then be run in its own terminal, specifying a unique instance number and its desired combination of [environment variables](../simulation/ignition_gazebo.md#usage-configuration-options):
+Each instance of PX4 can then be launched in its own terminal, specifying a unique instance number and its desired combination of [environment variables](../simulation/ignition_gazebo.md#usage-configuration-options):

 ```sh
 ARGS ./build/px4_sitl_default/bin/px4 [-i <instance>]